Petra Martić: 2011: First top-50 finish

-2012: First WTA final
+2012: First WTA Tour final

 Martić started the 2012 season losing in the first rounds of several tournaments including the Australian Open, Doha, and Dubai.

-She reached her first WTA final at the Malaysian Open where she upset the No. 3 seed Peng Shuai in the quarterfinals and the second-seeded and former world No. 1, Jelena Janković, in the semifinals.
-However, she had to retire in the final against Hsieh Su-wei at 4–1 down in the third set due to fatigue and severe cramping, which she was suffering due to having defeated Janković just that morning in a marathon match that lasted over three hours.
+She reached her first WTA final at the Malaysian Open where she upset Peng Shuai in the quarterfinals and Jelena Janković in the semifinals.
+However, she retired in the final against Hsieh Su-wei at 4–1 down in the third set due to fatigue and severe cramping, which she was suffering due to having defeated Janković just that morning in a marathon match that lasted over three hours.

-After falling in the first rounds of Indian Wells and Miami, Martić made the semifinals of the Danish Open losing to Caroline Wozniacki, and the quarterfinals of the Budapest Grand Prix losing to Elena Vesnina.
+After falling in the first rounds of Indian Wells and Miami, Martić made the semifinals of the Danish Open, losing to Caroline Wozniacki, and the quarterfinals of the Budapest Grand Prix, losing to Elena Vesnina.

 Martić achieved a major breakthrough at the French Open.
-After defeating Michaëlla Krajicek in the first round, she recorded the biggest win of her career in the second round, upsetting world No. 8 and 2007 Wimbledon finalist (as well as home favorite and 2011 French Open semifinalist), Marion Bartoli, in three sets.
-This marked Martić's first ever win against a top 10 player, and the first time she advanced beyond the second round at any Grand Slam tournament.
-She followed it up with a third round win over the 29th seed Anabel Medina Garrigues before losing in the fourth round to world No. 10, Angelique Kerber.
-Nevertheless, her performance in Paris helped lift her to a new career-high ranking of 42.
+After defeating Michaëlla Krajicek in the first round, she recorded the biggest win of her career in the second round, upsetting Marion Bartoli in three sets.
+This was Martić's first win against a top 10 player and the first time she advanced beyond the second round at any Grand Slam tournament.
+She lost in the fourth round to Angelique Kerber.
+Her performance in Paris helped lift her to a career-high ranking of 42.

-At both Wimbledon and the US Open, Martić struggled with being drawn against unfavorable first round opponents.
-She drew grass court phenom Sabine Lisicki in the first round of Wimbledon, losing 6–4, 6–2, while at the US Open she was pitted against defending champion and world No. 7, Samantha Stosur, and was defeated 6–1, 6–1.
-She would, however, bounce back at the Pan Pacific Open, upsetting world No. 5, Petra Kvitová, in the second round.
-It was the first meeting between the two and the second top-ten victory of the year for Martić.
+At both Wimbledon and the US Open, Martić struggled with being drawn against unfavorable first-round opponents.
+She drew grass court phenom Sabine Lisicki in the first round of Wimbledon, losing 6–4, 6–2, and at the US Open, she lost to defending champion Samantha Stosur.
+She bounced back at the Pan Pacific Open, upsetting Petra Kvitová in the second round.
+It was the first meeting between the two and the second top-10 victory of the year for Martić.